 Avoid the Temptation of Comparing Your Writing to That of Another Author’s

 For example, if a query says that the work is written like a Pat Conroy novel, an agent can and often will infer that the author is stating that he or she writes as well as Mr. Conroy, a lofty goal indeed.
-If comparisons to other works are desired, it is much better to simply imply that the novel is written in the style of a particular noted author–and not that your ability mirrors that person’s skill sets, regardless of how you or others in your circle of friends and acquaintances might rate your talent.
+If comparisons to other works are desired, it is much better to simply imply that the novel is written in the style of a particular noted author–and not that your ability compares to that person’s skill sets, regardless of how you or others in your circle of friends and acquaintances might rate your talent.

-Be Certain to Write the Query in a Way That is Indicative of How You Wrote Your Novel
+Be Certain to Write the Query in a Way That Is Indicative of How You Wrote Your Novel

 The well-respected literary agent and oft-published author, Noah Lukeman, wrote about how too much information via a writer’s bio can be more damaging that helpful.
 And so much so that the bio can serve as the means for rejection–and not the text of the manuscript itself.

-When I first read Mr. Lukeman’s position on this I was appalled and offended, but as I thought about it more, I decided not to blame the messenger.
-If a writer is an academician in a scientific field, and that person’s query letter style, for a mystery novel for example, doesn’t indicate anything to the contrary, why should the agent think that the book is not written like a professorial thesis.
+When I first read Mr. Lukeman’s position on this I was appalled and offended, but as I thought about it more I decided not to blame the messenger.
+If a writer is an academician in a scientific field, and that person’s query letter style, for a mystery novel for example, doesn’t indicate anything to the contrary, why should the agent believe that the book is not written like a professorial thesis.
 In the same vein, if someone has been designing advertising copy for 20 years–and that individual’s query for a police thriller is rife with overblown rhetoric–why would the agent think any differently about the condition of the narrative he or she is being asked to read?

-If Applicable, There Are Facts About an Unpublished Writer’s Background That Can be Advantageous
+There Are Facts About an Unpublished Writer’s Background That Can be Advantageous

-In line with what I’ve just illustrated, I suggest that unpublished writers write sparingly about their credentials, except should their CV include writing honors they’ve received, and only if this pertains to the genre in which the book they are presenting happens to be written.
-Workshop or symposium awards, and book competitions in which germane work was singled out for excellence, etc., are what the author would want to present at the close of the query.
+In line with what I just discussed, I suggest that unpublished writers write sparingly about their credentials, except should their CV include writing honors they’ve received, and only if this pertains to the genre in which the book they are presenting happens to be written.
+Workshop or symposium awards, and book competitions in which germane work was singled out for excellence, are what the author would want to present at the close of the query.
 Forget everything else.
 Just thank the agent for his or her time and rest your case.

 Give Yourself a Chance

-If you’re careful about hype, watch the obvious benchmark rejection issues such as unnecessary adverbs and running adjectives, and keep you CV pertinent to the novel you are presenting, you’ll enable the description of your story’s features to dictate if the agent is going to request your manuscript.
-And you won’t be rejected for reasons that may have nothing to do with the quality of your work.
+If you’re careful about hype, watch the obvious benchmark rejection issues such as unnecessary adverbs and running adjectives, and keep you CV pertinent to the novel you are presenting, you’ll allow the description of your story’s features to dictate if the agent is going to request your manuscript.
+And you won’t be rejected for reasons that may well have nothing to do with the quality of your work.